• Hi Guest,

 With higher demand, the capacity could then be conceivably doubled to 6,000, or nearly so.
 In such circumstance, being an early season ticket holder may serve to one's advantage.

 If the addition of an overhanging upper bowl is structurally feasible, then this could reveal an incremental strategy in constructing the lower bowl first.
-A future upper bowl could then appear when justified and viable through further financing, a sensible approach for Portland State. :cool:
+A future upper bowl could then appear when justified and viable through further financing, a sensible approach for Portland State.
+8-)

 If indeed structurally feasible,